-- Within 2 days of a concern being raised, the Registered Community Landlord's Nominated Officer most relevant to the dispute and capable of making decisions (e.g., Head of Housing or Senior Allocations Officer) - alongside Merthyr Tydfil County Borough Council's Housing Strategic Manager or Housing Operational Manager, shall review the case.
-They will use all reasonable efforts to resolve the dispute amicably and in good faith. - ii.
+- Within 2 days of a concern being raised, the Registered Community Landlord's Nominated Officer (e.g., Head of Housing or Senior Allocations Officer) and Merthyr Tydfil County Borough Council's Housing Solutions Team Leader shall discuss the case in question, using all reasonable endeavours to settle the dispute amicably and in good faith. - ii.
 If the dispute cannot be resolved through the above it shall be referred to more senior officers in both organisations, who shall aim to discuss the matter within 2 days of the dispute being referred to them and shall use all reasonable endeavours to settle the dispute promptly and amicably.